 Messages from one of Fast2eat’s operations sent to current or potential service providers seeking a third party’s services or messages from Fast2eat’s HR department to contact potential candidates electronically for recruitment purposes.

 Messages sent to current or potential new business partners relative to commercial arrangements.

 Messages sent by our service delivery teams and other Fast2eat Associates to current clients in the context of delivering the Fast2eat services that our clients have purchased.

 Not all of these messages are subject to CASL, and not all types of messages may require your consent.
 Most importantly, if you are a current client of Fast2eat, you will continue to receive electronic messages sent to you in the normal course of delivering the Fast2eat Services you or your company have purchased, as they are exempt under CASL.

 Application and scope

-This Anti-Spam Commitment generally applies to any commercial electronic messages (“CEM”) sent by Fast2eat to outside parties and is protected by a range of business procedures, processes and policies to ensure that such communications are done in compliance with CASL.
+This Anti-Spam Commitment generally applies to any commercial electronic messages (“CEM”) sent by Fast2eat to outside parties.
+It is protected by a range of business procedures, processes and policies to ensure that such communications are done in compliance with CASL.
 Fast2eat, in its electronic communications with Canadian outside parties, has to comply with the rules established by CASL and enforced by the Canadian Radio-television and Telecommunications Commission, the Competition Bureau and the Privacy Commissioner of Canada.
-CASL regulates all CEM, which are messages that include among their purposes, the encouragement of participation in a commercial activity.
+CASL regulates all CEM, which are messages that include, among their purposes, the encouragement of participation in a commercial activity.